whistlegraph/aesthetic-computer/README.txt

   🧩 AESTHETIC.COMPUTER 🧩

-  A general interface / computer toy / art machine that...
+  A computing environment that...

+  (Technical Summary)
+  - Works in updated web browsers on all major devices, including VR headsets!
   - Runs "pieces" instead of "apps" or "programs".
-  - Works in updated web browsers on all major devices, including VR headsets!
-  - Comes with a processing-inspired API that's fun to learn and write interactive, audio-visual pieces for in JavaScript.
+  - Pieces are written in a proce55ing-inspired API that's fun to learn and fast to code in.
-  - Defaults to an accessible resolution and pixel density, great for learning and counting pixels with.
+  - Screen defaults to an accessibly low resolution, great for learning and counting pixels with, but technically agnostic.
+(Choose your aesthetic!)
+  - Batteries included with system tools and toys that emphasize creative activities with media content output.
+    - Painting (line, smear, rect, @maya/tuesday, sparkle, [spray, pull])
+    - Musicking (metronome, melody, tracker, microphone, bleep, bgm)
+    - Sculpting (wand, ff)
+    - Writing (prompt, play)
+    - Video Recording (...)
+  - Tools can be creatively strung together to form adaptive sequenced workflows for media creation, like Unix.

-  (More technical)
+  (More Tech)
   - Threaded logic, audio, and rendering.
     - Low overhead hypervisor that runs one piece at a time.
       (similar to a disk based operating system)
     - Pieces can transition from one to another (instantly) without refreshing the page or losing context.
-    - Pieces can load remotely off any `https://` url and link to other pieces.
+    - Pieces can load remotely off any `https://` url so applications can be distributed over a network.
-      (This is broken right now...)
-    - Pieces that stick to software-rendering are guaranteed accurate results on future runtimes.
+    - 2D/3D Software renderer for spatial display of programs as planes.
+    - 3D WebGL renderer for VR.

+😀 TODO 😆

-🐞 Annoying Bugs & Regressions (Some dev only.)
+🐞 Annoying Bugs & Regressions
   + API
   - [] Research the use of "requestProvider.js.map" and work it into `index.js`.
   - [] Rename $api.upload to $api.open? or $api.importFile?